 Here’s a good overview of why it matters from the researchers,

 Good oral hygiene, through the removal of plaque (a sticky film containing bacteria) by effective toothbrushing has an important role in the prevention of gum disease and tooth decay.
 Dental plaque is the primary cause of gingivitis (gum inflammation) and is implicated in the progression to periodontitis, a more serious form of gum disease that affects the tissues that support the teeth.
-The build up of plaque can also lead to tooth decay.
+The build-up of plaque can also lead to tooth decay.
 Both gum disease and tooth decay are the primary reasons for tooth loss.
+It should be noted that using an electric toothbrush shouldn’t be considered a form of gum disease treatment.
+If you suspect you may have gum disease, it would very wise of you to contact a dentist urgently.
+You have lots of options when it comes to gum disease treatment so don’t worry.
+The important thing is that you get it sorted as soon as possible.

 You can get by fine with a manual toothbrush.
 But, if you are having some dental problems or don’t mind ponying up the extra money, you should be better off with an electric toothbrush.
 Specifically, go with a rotation oscillation brush.
 Let us know how it goes!